kenanb/kenanb-blog/_posts/2022-07-10-automatic-variables.md

 Make defines many [automatic variables][doc-auto-vars] to be used in [recipes][doc-recipes].

 They are easy to forget.
 So I wrote myself a makefile.
-It works as an interactive reminder.
+It works as an interactive reminder.[^1]

 It defines a few example rules, using a custom macro.
 When I run with "make", it builds 8 targets, but the build recipes do nothing but print information about the rule.